Optimal Selection Using Algorithmic Rankings with Side Information: Proofs for Section

 Note that if the accuracy increases while $k$ stays fixed, this probability decreases because $p_1 < p_2$: so if the accuracy increases, the probability of the firm hiring a busy candidate increases. \\ What happens if the accuracy increases and the firm's strategy changes?
 Similarly to the previous analysis, we will show that the probability of picking a free candidate is higher for top $k<k+1$, so as accuracy increases and the firm decreases $k$, it will instantaneously increase the probability of picking a free candidate (decreasing the probability of picking a busy candidate). \\ Specifically, this occurs when:

-Note that $p_1-p_2<0$, so if the term inside the parantheses is positive, then the entire righthand side is negative, and this quantity automatically holds.
-If the term inside the parantheses is negative, we can rearrange the righthand side:
+Note that $p_1-p_2<0$, so if the term inside the parentheses is positive, then the entire righthand side is negative, and this quantity automatically holds.
+If the term inside the parentheses is negative, we can rearrange the righthand side:

 We can note that in this setting, we have: